Exploring the unexpected connections that shape our lives

 While visuals are crucial tools for recruiters, they're not the only criteria for candidate selection.
 Recruiters must also assess a candidate's soft skills, such as communication, teamwork, and problem-solving abilities.
 These skills often play a pivotal role in determining a candidate's suitability for a role and the organization.
 Therefore, a holistic approach that considers hard and soft skills is essential in the evaluation process.

-Reports show that the average person changes careers 12 times.
-With an ever-increasing number of career choices, 30% of the workforce changes careers or jobs every 12 months.
-Employees don't expect their job to last longer, and today's employers often don't see their employees as lifelong commitments.
+Reports show that the average person changes careers 12 times throughout their life.
+With an ever-expanding array of career options, nearly 30% of the workforce changes jobs or careers every year.
+It's a reflection of modern workplace realities—employees no longer expect to stay at one job for life, and employers often no longer view their teams as permanent fixtures.